isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The&nbsp;<strong><a href="https://birdsociety.sg/" rel="noopener noreferrer nofollow" target="_blank">Bird Society of Singapore</a></strong> promotes
+<p>The&nbsp;<strong><a href="https://birdsociety.sg/" rel="noopener noreferrer nofollow" target="_blank">Bird Society of Singapore</a></strong> is
-a transparent, science-based approach in our efforts to expand local and regional knowledge on birds.
-Head down to our booth to learn more about our science, our resources, and how you can meaningfully contribute to research and conservation!</p>
+a science-based collective promoting research and conser ation of our avifauna.
+They focus on widening interest in bird watching, deepending ties with like-minded organisations and drawing on the collective expertise of our community.
+Commited to advancing local and regional ornithological knowledge and promoting transparent record-sharing across the community, Bird Society of Singapore aim to build community capacity and empower our local birdwatches to contribute to reserach and conservaation.</p>
+<p></p>
 </td>
 </tr>
 <tr>